James-Ansley/latenights-textbook/docs/the-basics/comprehensions.md

 ```

 In general, each component of comprehensions can appear on its own line.
-But, be make sure each line is indented and aligned to improve readability.
+But, make sure each line is indented and aligned to improve readability.

 ## Generator Expressions